kelbyludwig/kel.bz/content/post/pohlig.md

 The Pohlig-Hellman algorithm is a efficient method of solving the discrete log problem for groups whose order is a `smooth integer`.
-A smooth integer is just an integer whose prime factorization consists of mostly small prime numbers.
+A smooth integer is just an integer whose prime factorization consists of small prime numbers.

 Pohlig-Hellman could be used to efficiently recover private keys from broken (EC)DH implementations.
 There are some cryptopals exercise that use it (its in